jentery/mdia200v6/index.md

 You do *not* need to purchase a textbook or any primary sources for this course, but you will need access to a computer, the internet (including [Brightspace](https://bright.uvic.ca/)), a camera, and a microphone.

-📝 *Handouts*: I produce my own handouts for this course and circulate them as PDFs in Brightspace.
+Handouts*: I produce my own handouts for this course and circulate them as PDFs in Brightspace.
 They include concise overviews of key themes and terms to help you prepare for upcoming class sessions.
 You can think of them as an alternative to a Media Studies textbook.

-📽️ *Slide Decks*: I create HTML slide decks for most class sessions and link to them in Brightspace immediately before class begins.
+*Slide Decks*: I create HTML slide decks for most class sessions and link to them in Brightspace immediately before class begins.
 This way, you can access my slides during and after class.

-📚 *Source Materials*: My slide decks will often contain source materials or links to them.
+*Source Materials*: My slide decks will often contain source materials or links to them.
 We'll discuss these sources in class to apply what you're learning from the weekly handouts.
 Examples of sources we'll study this term include the browser game, [*Hair Nah*](https://www.momopixel.com/hair-nah) (2017), by Momo Pixel; the comic, ["Translated, From the Japanese"](https://drawnandquarterly.com/books/killing-and-dying/) (2015), by Adrian Tomine; and the stop-motion animation, [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) (2018), by Amanda Strong, Leanne Betasamosake Simpson, and Bracken Hanuse Corlett.

-⚠️ *Content Warnings*: I'll include content warnings for materials before I share or screen them in class.
+*Content Warnings*: I'll include content warnings for materials before I share or screen them in class.

-🎤 *Recordings*: I do not plan to record our class sessions; however, you are welcome to record audio for private access, study, and note-taking.
+*Recordings*: I do not plan to record our class sessions; however, you are welcome to record audio for private access, study, and note-taking.

-🛜 *Brightspace*: I'll use the course Brightspace to:
+*Brightspace*: I'll use the course Brightspace to:

 * Circulate a class announcement each week to help you plan for what's next,
 * Share weekly handouts, my slides, and any primary sources we study in class,